 ROOTx views the list of CC components.

 Verify that ROOTx can only see CC components released/owned by OAGi tenant and cannot make any changes.
-(Assertion #5)
+(Assertion #5) (Pass)

 ROOTx goes to the ownership management page.

 Verify that ROOTx cannot change the ownership of data to the user not from the same tenant as the owner of the data.
-(Assertion #6)
+(Assertion #6) (Pass.
+There is no ownership management functionality.)

 Test Assertions covered by this test case: